github/docs/content/osmand/widgets/radius-ruler.md

 ---
 title: "Ruler & radius-ruler"
-intro: Radius-ruler instrument helps to determine the radius around the selected point on the map via  displaying distance-circles on the map.<br>

-Ruler instrument helps to calculate the distance between selected points to find the shortest distance. <br>
+intro: "Radius-ruler instrument helps to determine the radius around the selected point on the map via  displaying distance-circles on the map.
+Ruler instrument helps to calculate the distance between selected points to find the shortest distance."
 versions: '*'
 ---

 ![Radius-ruler screen](/assets/images/docs/widgets/radius_ruler_screen.png)